Bacon: United States

 The term bacon on its own generally refers to side bacon, which is the most popular type of bacon sold in the US.
 Back bacon is known as "Canadian bacon" or "Canadian-style bacon", and is usually sold pre-cooked and thick-sliced.
 American bacons include varieties smoked with hickory, mesquite or applewood and flavourings such as maple, brown sugar, honey, or molasses.
 A side of unsliced bacon is known as "slab bacon".

 USDA regulations only recognise bacon as "cured" if it has been treated with synthetic nitrites or nitrates (e.g. sodium nitrate or potassium nitrate).
 This means that bacon cured with nitrites derived from celery or beets (which has the same chemical outcome) must be labelled "uncured" and include a notice such as "no nitrates or nitrites added except for that naturally occurring in celery".
 There is also bacon for sale uncured with any nitrites from any sources.

 History

-Salted pork belly first appeared in China.
 In Middle English the term bacon or bacoun referred to all pork in general.
 Before the Industrial Revolution, bacon was generally produced on local farms and in domestic kitchens.
 In the 1770s, John Harris opened the world's first commercial bacon processing plant in Calne, Wiltshire.